Project Manager vs Product Owner

 A Project Manager is a person who is responsible for the suitable implementation and delivery of a project on time.

-In the case of software development companies, Project Managers tend to have a technical background with some kind of technical knowledge as they work closely with the software developers.
+Project Managers at software development firms often have a technical background and some level of technical understanding because they work closely with software engineers.

 And are they necessary to have in software development companies?